-In today's VUCA (Volatile, Uncertain, Complex, and Ambiguous) world, companies are realizing that managers can’t and don’t have all the answers.
+In today's changing world, companies are realizing that managers can’t and don’t have all the answers.
 Command and control leadership is not how organizations develop, innovate, or grow.

 Instead, firms are adopting a workplace coaching approach whereby managers develop employees, deliver continuous learning, improve team effectiveness, promote career development, build stronger relationships, and help their organizations grow.